To view all the instructions on one page, please click the "Printer-friendly version" link above and cancel the print dialog box.

 List scholarships, fellowships, prizes, and other academic awards you have received and think would be most pertinent to the adjudication of your application (most recent first).
 Limit awards to those received during your post-secondary education.
 Fill in all applicable fields and click "Add another" to add another award/scholarship.
 If this is a long section for you, remember to periodically (every 10 minutes or so) click "Save and Continue" so you don't lose your information in case you time out.
 You may also enter any text under "Research Contributions" as a "holder" and edit it later.

-Academic Prize: Recognition based on competition or other criteria in an academic/research setting.
+Academic Prize: An award of small or no monetary value based on general acadmic excellence, or on proficiency in a specific area of study, or competition.
 Example: A poster competition is held and prizes for 1st, 2nd, and 3rd places are awarded to students/researchers.

 Fellowship: Financial support to reduce the cost of a graduate student's education.
 Some fellowships include a tuition waiver or a payment to the University in lieu of tuition.
 Fellowships may include stipends to cover living expenses.